Liverpool Guild of Students: Liverpool Guild Student Media

-The Liverpool Guild of Students once published the Liverpool Student newspaper, which was a joint publication with Liverpool Students' Union and Liverpool Hope Students' Union, until it closed down in May 2007 because of increasing costs and declining advertising revenues.
+The Liverpool Guild of Students once published the Liverpool Student newspaper, which was a joint publication with Liverpool Guild of Students and Liverpool Hope Students' Union, until it closed down in May 2007 because of increasing costs and declining advertising revenues.
 Shortly after, in 2007, the Guild produced its own official publication, Sphinx magazine, referring to the original student publication of the Guild established in 1893.
 Sphinx itself folded by the start of September 2008 due to rising costs and a lack of advertising revenue.
 However, the paper was revived online in 2015 with Natasha Kondrashova and Matthew Jaffa as Editors.
 It has since enjoyed a substantial increase in popularity and circulation, winning 'Biggest Impact on University Campus' in 2017.
 In September 2019 all student media groups merged to form Liverpool Guild Student Media (LGSM).
 LGSM was launched by Beth Ure (the first secretary), with publishing led by Hannah Percival and Radio by Maddy Walker.
 LGSM also introduced a video service as LGSMTV, led by Gabriel Morris.

 Publishing

 In 2008, although not officially organised by the Guild, Sphinx magazine was eventually replaced with the web based venture, LSMedia (Liverpool Student Media).
 In 2011, under editor Matt Healy, LSMedia was shortlisted for a Guardian Student Media award under the category "Website of the Year".
 In 2012 the website was redesigned under editor Dani Telford and as readership grew, LSMedia decided to revive the print edition with a special one-off "The Sphinx" Newspaper paying homage to the society's origins.
-In late 2015, under direct Guild supervision, LSMedia as a society folded due to a lack of student interest, being replaced by a new online version of The Sphinx student publication.
-Ellipsis magazine was the only print edition at the University until 2018 when The Sphinx released their own print newspaper as a result of increased membership and funding from the Student Union.
-In 2019 the Sphinx continues under the name of Liverpool Guild Student Media.
+In late 2015, under direct guild supervision, LSMedia as a society folded due to a lack of student interest, being replaced by a new online version of The Sphinx student publication.
+Ellipsis magazine was the only print edition at the university until 2018 when The Sphinx released its own print newspaper under editors Jess Molyneux and Heather Fallon, as a result of increased membership and funding from the Student Union.
+From 2019, The Sphinx continued under the name of Liverpool Guild Student Media.

-After the 2019-20 academic year, it was decided that, as the largest branch, the Publishing Chair role should be split into two Co-Chairs.
+After the 2019-20 academic year, it was decided that, as the largest branch, the publishing chair role should be split into two Co-Chairs.
 In 2020, Saara Rasul and Angus Watts were elected.